Wilhelm Pieck: Last years

 Pieck was already 73 years old at the time of his initial election as president.
 He nominally held the second highest state post in the GDR (behind Prime Minister Grotewohl) and served as SED co-chairman for the first four years of the party's existence.
 He was also a member of the SED's Politburo, the highest authority in the party.
 Despite this, he played a mostly minor role in the party, particularly after 1950.

 On 13 July 1953, he suffered a second stroke.
 He also had progressive liver cirrhosis and existing ascites.
 A detailed medical report composed before the second stroke mentioned "mild paralysis on the right, a slight drooping of the corner of the mouth, breathing wheezing or snoring, slowed down pulse, tone of the limb musculature lowered ...".

-In August 1960 he moved to a new summer residence, the converted former mansion of the Hermann Göring Leibförsters near "Karinhall".
+In August 1960 he moved to a new summer residence, the converted former mansion of the Hermann Göring Leibförsters near "Carinhall".

+In March 1956, due to health reasons Pieck was hardly able to fulfill all obligations as Head of State.
+He attended only a few events such as the Central Committee meeting in January 1957 and the opening of the 5th Party Congress of the SED in July 1958.
+The last months of his life spent Pieck in his country house in the Schorfheide, where he received the leadership of foreign delegations to the 10th anniversary of the GDR in October 1959.